ArDarius Stewart: New York Jets

-Stewart was drafted by the New York Jets in the third round (79th overall) of the 2017 NFL Draft.
+Stewart was selected by the New York Jets in the third round (79th overall) of the 2017 NFL Draft.
 On May 25, 2017, Stewart signed a four-year deal with the Jets worth $3.25 million.
 On September 10, Stewart made his NFL debut.
 He had two receptions for 10 yards in the 21–12 loss to the Buffalo Bills.
 Overall, in his rookie season, Stewart finished with six receptions for 82 receiving yards in 15 games.

 On July 27, 2018, Stewart was suspended for the first two games of the regular season for violating the NFL policy on performance-enhancing substances.
 He was waived by the Jets on September 19, and was re-signed to the practice squad.
 He was released on October 5.

 Oakland Raiders

 On November 14, 2018, Stewart was signed to the Oakland Raiders' practice squad.
 He was released by Oakland on November 28.